mdespuits/validates_formatting_of/README.markdown

 # validates_formatting_of [![Build Status](https://secure.travis-ci.org/mattdbridges/validates_formatting_of.png)](http://travis-ci.org/mattdbridges/validates_formatting_of)

-The `validates_formatting_of` gem addess several convenient methods to validating things such as emails, urls, and phones in a Rails application.
+The `validates_formatting_of` gem adds several convenient methods to validate things such as emails, urls, and phone numbers in a Rails application.

 # Installation